gnu-octave/GNU-Octave-enable-64/README.md

 All required libraries are built according to this pattern:

-1. Download the source code
+1. Download the source code archive
-2. Extract the source code to directory `ROOT_DIR/build`
+2. Extract the source code archive to the directory `ROOT_DIR/build`
-3. Configure and build the library (sometimes with ugly hacks)
+3. Configure and build the library ensuring 64-bit indices
-   1. Ensure usage of 64-bit indices.
-   2. Ensure the suffix `_Octave64` in the library's [SONAME][5].
-4. Deploy the library in `ROOT_DIR/install` (sometimes with ugly hacks)
+4. Deploy the library in `ROOT_DIR/install`

 > **Notice:** For reducing the required disc space to **1 GB**, it is
 > possible to remove the directory `ROOT_DIR/build` entirely after a
 > successfully build of this project.

-To guarantee the usage of the self compiled libraries, even in presence of a system wide installed substitute, the library's [SONAME][5] is changed to enforce a hard error if the "wrong" library is taken.
-Therefore it would even be possible to deploy the self compiled libraries system wide.
-The [SONAME][5] can be set by calling the Makefile like:

-    make SONAME_SUFFIX=
-    make SONAME_SUFFIX=Octave64

-The first call leaves the library names unchanged, while the second call adds the suffix `_Octave64` to each library, which is the default behavior.
-For more information on shared libraries in common Linux distributions, see the subsection below.

 For more information on the topic of building GNU Octave using large indices, see the [GNU Octave manual][3] or the [GNU Octave wiki][4].